Bylaws of ISACA Greater Kansas City Chapter

 The Chapter Board shall:

-A. Supervise the affairs and conduct the business of the Chapter between business meetings.
+- Supervise the affairs and conduct the business of the Chapter between business meetings;

-E. Perform the duties prescribed in these bylaws and the parliamentary authority adopted by the Chapter.
+- Perform the duties prescribed in these bylaws and the parliamentary authority adopted by the Chapter;

 The Chapter Board shall have the authority to:

-A. The fiscal year of the Chapter shall run from January 1 to December 31 unless otherwise established by the Chapter Board.
+- The fiscal year of the Chapter shall run from January 1 to December 31.

-B. The Chapter Board shall ensure that annual financial statements are prepared, approved by the Chapter Board, presented to members at the annual general meeting, and submitted as part of the Chapter Annual Report to the Association.Section 5.
-Insurance
+- The Chapter Board shall ensure that annual financial statements are prepared, audited, or verified by individual(s) other than the Chapter Board, and approved by the Chapter Board, presented to members at the AGM, and submitted annually to the Association as part of compliance reporting.

 Section 6.
 Quorum